DataDog/documentation/content/en/real_user_monitoring/guide/enable-rum-woocommerce-store.md

 ## Start exploring

-You can now start using Real User Monitoring with your WooCommerce store.
-Get valuable insights about your customers behavior, make data-driven decisions to improve your store, and increase conversion by watching browser recordings enriched sessions with [Session Replay][2], building [funnel analysis][3] to better understand customer journey, or [generating metrics][4] from those newly captured sessions.
+Once you've initialized the Browser RUM SDK, you can start using Real User Monitoring with your WooCommerce store.

+For example, you can:

+- Get valuable insights about your customers' behavior by making data-driven decisions to improve your store
+- Increase conversion by watching browser recordings enriched sessions with [Session Replay][2]
+- Use [funnel analysis][3] to better understand the customer journey, or
+- [Generate metrics][4] from those newly captured sessions

 ## Further Reading